robotics-upo/ars548_ros/Readme.md

 How to execute the driver
 ---
-Once you have installed ROS 2, Rviz 2, Tf 2, colcon, configured your network and downloaded the project, you can execute this driver.
+Once you have installed ROS, Rviz, Tf, configured your network and downloaded the project, you can execute this driver.

 For executing the driver you should go to the directory in wich you have downloaded this project and execute the next commands:

 * ```
-    colcon build --packages-select ars548_driver ars548_messages
+    catkin_make
   ```
 * ```
-    source install/setup.bash
+    source devel/setup.bash
   ```
 * ```
-    ros2 launch ars548_driver ars548_launch.xml
+    roslaunch ars548_driver ars548.launch
   ```
-The first command is used to build the project.\
+The first command is used to build the workspace.\
-The second command is used to source the project.\
+The second command is used to source the workspace.\
-The last command is used to launch the project and see the results in Rviz 2.
+The last command is used to launch the project and see the results in RViz.